mhsameeha/RockPaperScissor/README.md

 # RockPaperScissor
-A simple rock, paper and scissor game.
+A simple rock, paper and scissor game using JS.
 This is a game between a player and a computer.